The Mask review, The Mask DVD review

 Category: Comedy

-Years before Jim Carrey was respected as a dramatic actor, the "rubber face" stand up-comedian paid his rent as one of many stars on the sketch comedy show "In Living Color."
-His big-screen debut as the incorrigible pet detective Ace Venture gained Carrey widespread exposure as an upcoming comic, but it was his performance in the 1994 slapstick comic-book-to-film adaptation of "The Mask" that paved his path to box office gold.
-Co-starring fellow unknown Cameron Diaz and featuring groundbreaking special effects, "The Mask" is a comic classic that revolutionized the use of CGI in film and introduced the hilarious Carrey as the forerunner in the next generation of Hollywood blockbusters.
+Years before Jim Carrey was respected as a dramatic actor, the rubber-faced stand up-comedian paid his dues on the sketch comedy show, "In Living Color."
+His big-screen debut as the incorrigible pet detective, Ace Venture, gained Carrey widespread exposure as an upcoming comic, but it was his performance in 1994's comic book adaptation of "The Mask" that paved his path to box office gold.
+Co-starring a then-unknown Cameron Diaz and featuring groundbreaking special effects, "The Mask" is a light and fun action-comedy that introduced Carrey to the masses as Hollywood's next comedy star.

-Carrey stars as Stanley Ipkiss, a nice-guys-finish-last bank clerk whose life is turned around when he discovers a mysterious mask floating in a nearby river.
-When his curiosity sways him to put on the mask after another depressing night, he unexpectedly transforms into the Mask, a shape-shifting, wise-cracking cartoon with the special powers of a superhero.
-Instead of using his powers for good, Stanley begins to exact revenge on the city bullies, and gains a new enemy with Dorian Tyrell (Peter Greene) when he beats his gang to a bank job and steals his woman (Diaz) at the local hotspot.
-Stanley refuses to return to his safe, boring life before the Mask, but the green-faced character is on the police hit list and Dorian wants the power of the mask for his own, and will stop at nothing to get it.
+Carrey stars as Stanley Ipkiss, a nice-guys-finish-last bank clerk whose life is turned around when he discovers a mysterious wooden mask floating in a nearby river.
+When his curiosity sways him to put on the mask after yet another depressing night, he unexpectedly transforms into the Mask, a shape-shifting, wise-cracking cartoon with the supernatural abilities of a superhero.
+Instead of using his powers for good, Stanley begins to exact revenge on the city bullies, and gains a new enemy in Dorian Tyrell (Peter Greene) when he beats his gang to a bank job and steals his woman (Diaz) at the local hotspot.
+Stanley refuses to return to his safe, boring life before the Mask, but the green-faced character is on the NYPD's most wanted list and Dorian wants the power of the mask for his own, and will stop at nothing to get it.

-"The" Mask" is a fun mix of action, comedy and romance that wouldn't have been possible without Jim Carrey, who commands the physically demanding lead role with the same kind of exuberant confidence that has since turned him into a star.
-Don't expect too much from "The Mask" outside of what Carrey brings to the project though, because the writing is only mediocre compared to the obvious improvisations performed by the actors.
-Overall, the film is a colorful live-action vision of what it would be like to live inside a Tex Avery cartoon, where giant mallets can be pulled from pockets and ticking bombs swallowed whole.
-Revolutionizing the industry with its amazing CGI-driven cartoon visuals and welcoming a comic genius to the front lines of Hollywood, "The Mask" holds a special place in film history that everybody has enjoyed at least once.
+"The" Mask" is a fun mix of action, comedy and romance that wouldn't have been possible without Jim Carrey, who commands the physically demanding lead role with the same kind of exuberant confidence that has since turned him into a colossal movie star.
+Just don't expect too much from "The Mask" outside of what Carrey brings to the project, because the writing is mediocre at best.
+Still, it's a colorful live-action rendition of what it would be like to live inside a Tex Avery cartoon – where giant mallets can be pulled from pockets and ticking bombs swallowed whole – that stands the test of time as a comedy classic.

 DVD Review: